openharmony/docs/en/contribute/OpenHarmony-security-design-guide.md

 **Description**: The security of an algorithm does not mean its confidentiality.

+**Example**:

-**Example**: Recommended cipher algorithms are as follows:
+Recommended cipher algorithms are as follows:

-(1) Block cipher algorithm: AES (key length of 128 bits or longer)
+- Block cipher algorithm: AES (key length of 128 bits or longer)
-(2) Stream cipher algorithm: AES (key length of 128 bits or longer) (OFB/CTR mode)
+- Stream cipher algorithm: AES (key length of 128 bits or longer) (OFB/CTR mode)
-(3) Asymmetric encryption algorithm: RSA (recommended: 3072 bits)
+- Asymmetric encryption algorithm: RSA (recommended: 3072 bits)
-(4) Hash algorithm: SHA-2 (256 bits or above)
+- Hash algorithm: SHA-2 (256 bits or above)
-(5) Key exchange algorithm: DH (recommended: 3072 bits)
+- Key exchange algorithm: DH (recommended: 3072 bits)
-(6) Hash-based message authentication code (HMAC) algorithm: HMAC-SHA-2
+- Hash-based message authentication code (HMAC) algorithm: HMAC-SHA-2

-The following are some examples of insecure cipher algorithms: MD5, DES, 3DES (Do not use 3DES in TLS/SSH, and ensure K1≠K2≠K3 in non-cryptographic protocols), HMAC-SHA2-256-96, HMAC-SHA1-96, HMAC-MD5, HMAC-MD5-96, SSH CBC, anonymous algorithm suites, DH512, DH1024, SKIPJACK, RC2, RSA (1024 bits or shorter), MD2, MD4, Blowfish, and RC4.
+The following are examples of insecure cipher algorithms:

+MD5, DES, 3DES (Do not use 3DES in TLS/SSH, and ensure K1≠K2≠K3 in non-cryptographic protocols), HMAC-SHA2-256-96, HMAC-SHA1-96, HMAC-MD5, HMAC-MD5-96, SSH CBC, anonymous algorithm suites, DH512, DH1024, SKIPJACK, RC2, RSA (1024 bits or shorter), MD2, MD4, Blowfish, RC4

 3-2 Do not use algorithms for error control coding, such as parity check and CRC, to perform integrity check, unless otherwise specified in standard protocols

 3-3 Cipher algorithms must use cryptographically secure random numbers for security purposes

 **Description**: The use of insecure random numbers may easily weaken a cipher algorithm or even render it ineffective.

+**Example**:

-**Example**: The following interfaces can be used to generate secure random numbers:
+The following interfaces can be used to generate secure random numbers:

-(1) **RAND\_bytes** or **RAND\_priv\_bytes** of OpenSSL
+- **RAND\_bytes** or **RAND\_priv\_bytes** of OpenSSL
-(2) DRBG implemented in the OpenSSL FIPS module
+- DRBG implemented in the OpenSSL FIPS module
-(3) **java.security.SecureRandom** of the JDK
+- **java.security.SecureRandom** of the JDK
-(4) **/dev/random** file of Unix-like platforms
+- **/dev/random** file of Unix-like platforms

 3-4 By default, use secure cipher algorithms and disable/prohibit insecure cipher algorithms.
-Use cipher algorithm libraries that are certified by authoritative organizations, recognized by open-source communities in the industry, or assessed and approved by OpenHarmony.
+Use cipher algorithm libraries that are certified by authoritative organizations, recognized by open-source communities in the industry, or assessed and approved by OpenHarmony

 **Description**: In the context of advances in cryptographic technologies and enhancement in computing capabilities, some cipher algorithms may become insecure.
 Using such algorithms may bring risks to user data.
 In addition, unknown flaws may exist in cipher algorithms that are developed by amateurs and not analyzed/verified by the industry.
 In this regard, use cipher algorithm libraries that are certified by authoritative organizations, recognized by open-source communities in the industry, or assessed and approved by OpenHarmony.

-**Example**: For examples of cipher algorithms, see 3-1.
+**Example**: See 3-1.

 3-5 The GCM mode is preferred when block cipher algorithms are used